locbones/D2RLaunch-WPF/README.md

 To setup a link that satisfies both of these requirements, you can use services such as Google Drive, Dropbox, Github, Amazon S3, etc.
 Provided below are instructions for some of them I have used previously or currently:
-- **Github** - Click the green Code button, then right-click the Download Zip option and select Copy Link Address (or similar)
+- **Github** - Click the green Code button, then right-click the Download Zip option and select Copy Link Address
 - **Google Drive** - Copy your google provided link and paste into this [Online Generator](https://sites.google.com/site/gdocs2direct/) to convert it to a static-direct link.
 When updating the file, it is important that you go to the **File Properties > File Information > Manage Versions** and update it using this method, to retain the same base link.
 - **Dropbox** - Replace the **&dl=0** at the end of your dropbox provided url with **&dl=1**